andreihortopan/fpaanp/README.md

 - `react-transition-group` for generating menu animations.
 - `webfontloader` for rendering text using Google Fonts.
 <br />
-Run the following command in the project directory to install neccesary modules:
+Run the following command in the project directory to install the neccesary packages:

 `npm install react react-dom react-onclickoutside react-fontawesome react-bar-chart react-simple-maps d3-geo --save`
 <br />